ehud101/ROBIL/README.md

 &nbsp;a.
 Open a new terminal and source the **bashrc_bridge** file.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This will set the environment to both ROS1 and ROS2 which is mandatory for ROS1_bridge to work.
 &nbsp;&nbsp;b.
 Run the command: **"ros2 run ros1_bridge dynamic_bridge --bridge-all-2to1-topics"**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This will run the ros1_bridge node and set it to automatically bridge topics from both dierections
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This will run the ros1_bridge node and set it to automatically bridge topics from both directions

 6. **Terminal_4:**
 &nbsp;&nbsp;a.
 Open a new terminal and source again **.bashrc_ros1**.
 From this terminal we will run the HECTOR-SLAM